 Invoice factoring can be incredibly lucrative for your business to help overcome cashflow issues caused by late paying customers.
 By getting your money quickly, you’ll be able to reinvest your income and grow even more.

 But it’s important that you find the right invoice factoring company to meet the needs of your business.

 There are certain factors that you should look for when you’re evaluating an invoice factoring service.
 This is our methodology for narrowing down your options.

-A good invoice factoring service gets cash back in your pocket quickly and easily.
-That’s why you want to find a company that provides quick approvals and turnarounds.
+A good invoice factoring service gets cash back in your pocket quickly and painlessly.
+The best services provide quick approvals and turnarounds.

 Many invoice factoring companies such as BlueVine boast approvals “as fast as 5 minutes” upon receiving a qualified invoice.

 Depending on where you are with your company, you might want money quicker in order to address short-term needs or lucrative investment opportunities.

 You also want to check with the factoring company and see how long it takes funds to be available.
 Ideally, it’ll be within a day of approval but can take up to three days.